bkendall/passkey-example/README.md

 - **Data Persistence**: This example uses in-memory storage (`lru-cache`) for simplicity. **All user data and registered credentials will be lost if you restart the server.** For a production application, you should use a persistent database (e.g., MongoDB, PostgreSQL).
 - **Security**: This is a demonstration project.
 In a production environment, ensure you serve the application over HTTPS (WebAuthn requires a secure context, although `localhost` is treated as secure for development).

+## Deployment

+This project is configured for deployment on **Google Cloud App Hosting**.

+- See `apphosting.prod.yaml` for configuration details.
+- Ensure environment variables (`RP_ID`, `EXPECTED_ORIGIN`) are set correctly in your deployment environment to match your production domain.